beejjorgensen/bgpython/src/bgpython_chapter_08_lists.md

 When should I use them?

-Any time you're making a new list from an existing one and you want to optionally change or filter elements from the origional list, list comprehensions are a great tool to us.
+Any time you're making a new list from an existing one and you want to optionally change or filter elements from the original list, list comprehensions are a great tool to us.

 ## Lists of Lists